benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 * It is not possible (at least not using QGIS 3.10.x) to restrict attribute field choices to only fields of type integer.
 This means that it will be possible to select a double type (aka floating point) field for the "key=" option, which will lead to an error message ("key=" must be set to a field of type integer).

 ## Use on Windows OS
-* GRASS modules might only be available in the QGIS Toolbox if QGIS was started via the "QGIS Desktop with GRASS 7" launcher.
+* GRASS modules might only be available in the QGIS Toolbox if QGIS was started via the "QGIS Desktop with GRASS 7" launcher (This seems to be a problem specific to QGIS 3.10.x).
 * The current GRASS plug-in for QGIS is not very good at monitoring continuous status messages that come from GRASS modules.
 There is too much buffering going on (this is a general problem with text output on Windows consoles), which means that status output by CPU and/or I/O expensive operations will be delayed until it is basically useless.
 Be patient: Even if no progress is visible in the QGIS status monitor, v.net.models will eventually complete.